Exploiting Missing Data Remediation Strategies using Adversarial Missingness Attacks: Relevant Work

 \section{Relevant Work}

-Previous data poisoning attacks on linear models require adding a small fraction of adversarially crafted data points to the training set \cite{xiaoFeatureSelectionSecure2015,jagielskiManipulatingMachineLearning2018,wenGreatDispersionComes2021,suvakDesignPoisoningAttacks2022}.
-Those attacks are not feasible in robust ML settings where the features are cryptographically signed.
-The bi-level optimization perspective was previously used to develop insertion-based data poisoning attacks \cite{jagielskiManipulatingMachineLearning2018}, but our formulation poses additional challenges not considered as selecting missing entries is an integer optimization problem.
+Bi-level optimization has previously been used to develop insertion-based data poisoning attacks \cite{jagielskiManipulatingMachineLearning2018}, but our formulation differs as it is for the threat model of adversarial missingness, so both the upper and lower objectives are incomparable.

+There is little prior work on omission-based attacks. \cite{kdd, koyuncu2024adversarial} are the most relevant, as they develop attacks under the same threat model, but the applicability of their AM attacks is severely limited, as detailed in the introduction. \cite{barashLearnerIndependentTargetedData2020} considers removing complete examples from a dataset, which can be considered an attack on CCA; their approach requires combinatorial optimization, as opposed to our differentiable formulation. \cite{cheng2018non}~shows a semi-random adversary that, by selectively revealing the true values of initially missing entries, can invalidate the assumptions of non-convex matrix completion and introduce spurious local minimas.

-An alternative defense strategy may be to jointly model the partially observed variables and the underlying non-ignorable missingness mechanism.
-Recent work \cite{ipsenNotMIWAEDeepGenerative2021,ma2021identifiable, ghalebikesabiDeepGenerativeMissingness2021} considers learning deep generative models to impute the missing entries under non-ignorable missingness.
-Such approaches must make restrictions on the the missingness model to ensure identifiability.
-For example \cite{ipsenNotMIWAEDeepGenerative2021,ma2021identifiable} assumes the missing value indicators are conditionally independent given the complete observations, and \cite{ghalebikesabiDeepGenerativeMissingness2021} assumes independence of the observed and missing variables given the missingness pattern.
+Another remediation strategy is to jointly model the partially observed variables and the underlying missingness mechanism.
+Recent work \cite{ipsenNotMIWAEDeepGenerative2021,ma2021identifiable,ghalebikesabiDeepGenerativeMissingness2021} considers learning deep generative models to impute the missing entries.
+Such approaches make restrictions on the missingness mechanism to ensure identifiability: \cite{ipsenNotMIWAEDeepGenerative2021,ma2021identifiable} assumes the missing value indicators are conditionally independent given the complete observations, and \cite{ghalebikesabiDeepGenerativeMissingness2021} assumes independence of the observed and missing variables given the missingness pattern.
 While we expect such methods to show robustness to our attack, their assumptions can limit their success.
 Further, recent surveys of missing data imputation methods suggest that traditional imputation algorithms, including the MICE algorithm, can outperform deep-learning based approaches~\cite{sunDeepLearningConventional2023,wangAreDeepLearning2022a}.
-Our AM attack showed success against the MICE algorithm's implementation in the popular ``mice'' r-package.
+Our AM attack showed success against the MICE algorithm's implementation in the popular ``mice'' R-package.